 Throughout our body, the peripheral nerves make up a complex network connecting our skin, muscles, and organs to the brain via the spinal cord.
 From the spinal cord, peripheral nerves form lines reaching out through the body known as “dermatomes.”
 When damage occurs to a nerve of a particular dermatome, the brain's correct messages are no longer able to reach the affected area.

 The lack of proper communication with the brain can result in unusual, often painful sensations.
 Patients describe their symptoms in a variety of ways, typically including:

 - Tingling and numbness starting in the hands and feet then spreading to the arms and legs

 - Weakness or paralysis

-All of these symptoms can lead to a decrease in coordination, and in cases involving the autonomic nerves, a person may also experience a decrease in their ability to tolerate heat, problems with digestion, bladder issues, or blood pressure changes that cause lightheadedness.
+All of these symptoms can lead to a decrease in coordination.
+In cases involving the autonomic nerves, a person may also experience a decrease in their ability to tolerate heat, problems with digestion, bladder issues, or blood pressure changes cause lightheadedness.

-If you have—or suspect you may have—peripheral neuropathy, it is vital that you do not delay treatment.
-We will conduct a thorough evaluation of your condition in order to recommend the most appropriate treatment plan.
+If you have, or suspect you may have, peripheral neuropathy, it is vital that you do not delay treatment.
+We will conduct a thorough evaluation of your condition to recommend the most appropriate treatment plan.
 Often, a combination of therapies is most effective.
 Highly effective natural treatment options for peripheral neuropathy include: